chromaui/chromatic-docs/setup.md

 View it online at https://www.chromatic.com/build?appId=59c5a73849dd100364e1d57&number=1.
 ```

-What this did:
+**Here's what the command does:**

-1. Ran `storybook-build` and published the output static Storybook to Chromatic resulting in a new 'Build'.
+1. Runs `storybook-build` and outputs a static Storybook
+2. Publishes the static Storybook to Chromatic as a 'build'.
-2. Updated the Build with local Git history so that Chromatic can associate Git commits with published Storybooks.
+3. Updates the build with local Git history to associate Git commits with published Storybooks.
-3. A 'Snapshot' was created for every Story by rendering it and capturing the output on Chromatic's cloud infrastrcture.
-4. The Snapshots were used to run UI Tests and create visual comparisons to power UI Review.
+4. Renders every story in a cloud browser and takes a "[snapshot](snapshots)".
+5. Check for visual differences between snapshots to identify bugs (UI Tests) or highlight updates (UI Review).
-5. Pull Requests that are affected by the commit were updated with links to the published Storybook and UI Review along with UI Test results.
+6. Updates relevant pull requests with links to the published Storybook, UI Tests results, and the UI Review workspace.

 ![Build Page](img/xxx-page.png)

-Each time you run the `chromatic` command, we'll create a corresponding artifact within Chromatic's web interface and show details on the Build screen.
-Here, you can:
+Every time you run the `chromatic` command you get a corresponding build in Chromatic's web app.
+The build screen gives you an overview of your Storybook for that commit.

-- Confirm your build worked and directly access the Storybook that Chromatic indexed.
+- Confirm your build was successful
+- Analyze components and stories
+- Navigate to the published Storybook
-- Review UI test results and see which browsers are enabled for UI tests.
+- View UI test results for enabled browsers
-- Browse the components that are included in the Storybook and access your library.
+- Browse the components in the Storybook for the build.
-- If the Storybook commit is part of a PR, access Chromatic's UI Review page.
+- Link to associated pull/merge request in Chromatic for UI Review.

 ## Configure CI